muratk5n/thirdwave/en/2018/12/sunshine-map.md

 <img width="200" src="../../tweets/2021/twimg/FCtvwEsXMAYg9Tp.png"/>

 That little patch of 250 km by 250 km can generate 25 Petawatt-hours in a year.
 More than enough for the entire world.
-From [vid](https://youtu.be/gtmWGPaDkoI?t=417).
+See [video](https://youtu.be/gtmWGPaDkoI?t=417).